PETER´S PAINTINGS 2

 Billy Buld in the forest

-Billy Bulb was the character of a children's book I was working on around 1971, a project which eventually flaunted and in the long run got me nowhere.
-The story was based around a light bulb figure who couldn´t glow and who subsequently ventured out into the world asking the sun, the moon, the stars, even the aurora borealis how they did it thus hoping for a solution.
+Billy Bulb was a sad little char- acter of a children's book I was working on in the early 70s, a project which eventually flaunted but which I am hoping to one day pick up on and complete.
+The story was based around a little light bulb boy who was unable to glow and who subsequently ventured out into the world asking the sun, the moon, the stars, even the aurora borealis and the fire flies how they did it, hence hoping for their guidance and a grand solution to his problem

 Towers 2